evolutics/iftree/README.md

 ### `debug`

-Whether to generate an identifier `DEBUG` with debug information such as the generated code.
+Whether to generate a string variable `DEBUG` with debug information such as the generated code.

 **Default:** `false`